ralfgerlich/psu_p9530_panel/readme.md

 ## Standard Display Mode
 After reset, the display will be in standard mode, displaying the voltage, current and power setpoints (small font) and measurements (large font), as well as the status ("Standby", "Overtemp" and "Limited").

-The power supply will start up in standby mode.
+The power supply will start up and set standby mode.
 In standby mode, the power supply will set the voltage and the current to "0".
 To toggle standby mode, press the "Standby" button.

-To change any of the numeric settings, press either "U" (voltage), "I" (current) or "P" (power) for at most 500ms.
+To change any of the numeric settings, short press either "U" (voltage), "I" (current) or "P" (power) for at most 500ms.

 The currently selected digit will be highlighted in green.
 To change the cursor position, use the arrow keys above the rotary knob.